matthiaszeller/dl-project/Proj1/README.md

 ## About

-Implementation of Weight Sharing and Auxiliary Loss on PyTorch for digit comparison from MNIST Dataset.
+Comparison of Weight Sharing and Auxiliary Loss on PyTorch for digit comparison from MNIST Dataset.

 ## Running

+**Note** : If the folder `data` of the MNIST Database is already present in the root `Proj1`, then the dataset won't be downloaded.

+### Main script
 Run `test.py` without arguments to run each model once, displaying training and test accuracy.

-**Note** : If the folder `data` of the MNIST Database is already present in the root `Proj1`, then the dataset won't be downloaded.
+### Cross validation, performance evaluation, plots

+Run the script `generate_plots.py` in order to:

+* Tune the learning rate of each model
+* Evaluate the performance of each model

+in both cases, each model is run 5 times.

 ## Project structure